We want the best for our plants.

 Fill the distillation flask with water and place it on the heating mantle.
 Plug up the top ventilation hole and have another receptacle ready to collect the distilled water from the side neck.

-When the water starts boiling, the steam will rise.
-It’s unable to escape due to the plug on the top.
+When the water boils, the steam will rise.
+It’s unable to escape because of the plug on the top.
 So, the steam has no choice but to travel through the sidearm where it will condensate.

 You can also find retort distillation flasks.
 They operate the same way as a standard distillation flask.
-But, many don’t have a top vent, making the process a bit simpler.
+But many don’t have a top vent, making the process simpler.

 The last method is, by far, the most efficient.
 Bottling companies often use enormous distillation machines to create large batches of clean water at a time.
 However, you can easily buy a machine for small-scale applications.